MariaXouri/Assignment2/README.md

 The cpu clock is being affected by the frequency change and it is set to 1.5GHz.
 The system cock remains the same.
+The CPU clock domain is the CPU core's clock while system clock domain is responsible for synchronizing the rest of the system.

 The config.json file shows this difference in this following script.